AdobeDocs/dynamic-media-classic.en/help/using/quick-start-video.md

 ---
 # Quick Start: Video in Adobe Dynamic Media Classic{#quick-start-video}

- Adobe Dynamic Media Classic Video is an end-to-end solution that makes it easy to publish high-quality Adaptive Video for streaming across multiple screens, including desktop, iOS, Android™, BlackBerry®, and Windows® mobile devices.
+ Adobe Dynamic Media Classic Video is an end-to-end solution that makes it easy to publish high-quality Adaptive Video for streaming across multiple screens, including desktop, iOS, Android&trade;, BlackBerry&reg;, and Windows&reg; mobile devices.
 An Adaptive Video Set groups versions of the same video that are encoded at different bit rates and formats such as 400 kbps, 800 kbps, and 1000 kbps.
 The desktop computer or mobile device detects the available bandwidth.

 For example, on an iOS mobile device, it detects a bandwidth such as 3G, 4G, or Wi-Fi.
 Then, it automatically selects the right encoded video from among the various video bit rates within the Adaptive Video Set.
 The video is streamed to desktops, mobile devices, or tablets.

 In addition, video quality is dynamically switched automatically if network conditions change on the desktop or on the mobile device.
-Also, if a customer enters full-screen mode on a desktop, the Adaptive Video Set responds by using a better resolution, improving the customer’s viewing experience.
+Also, if a customer enters full-screen mode on a desktop, the Adaptive Video Set responds by using a better resolution, improving the customer's viewing experience.
 Using Adaptive Video Sets provides you with the best possible playback for customers playing Adobe Dynamic Media Classic video on multiple screens and devices.

 The logic that a video player uses to determine which encoded video to play or to select during playback is based on the following algorithm:

-1. Video player loads the initial video fragment based on the bit rate that is closest to the value that is set for “initial bitrate” in the player itself.
+1. Video player loads the initial video fragment based on the bit rate that is closest to the value that is set for "initial bitrate" in the player itself.
 1. Video player switches based on changes to the bandwidth speed using the following criteria:

     1. Player picks the highest bandwidth stream below or equal to the estimated bandwidth.
     1. Player considers only 80% of the available bandwidth.
-However, if it is switching up, it is more conservative at only 70% to avoid overestimating and having to immediately switching back.
+However, if it is switching to up, it is more conservative at only 70% to avoid overestimating and having to immediately switch back.

-See the algorithm’s logic at [https://android.googlesource.com/platform/frameworks/av/+/master/media/libstagefright/httplive/LiveSession.cpp](https://android.googlesource.com/platform/frameworks/av/+/master/media/libstagefright/httplive/LiveSession.cpp) for technical information about it.
+See the algorithm's logic at [https://android.googlesource.com/platform/frameworks/av/+/master/media/libstagefright/httplive/LiveSession.cpp](https://android.googlesource.com/platform/frameworks/av/+/master/media/libstagefright/httplive/LiveSession.cpp) for technical information about it.

-For managing single video and Adaptive Video Sets, Adobe Dynamic Media Classic supports the following:
+For managing single videos, and Adaptive Video Sets, Adobe Dynamic Media Classic supports the following:

-* Uploading video from numerous, supported video formats and audio formats and encoding video to MP4 H.264 format for playback across multiple screens.
+* Uploading video from numerous supported video formats and audio formats and encoding video to MP4 H.264 format for playback across multiple screens.
 You can use predefined Adobe Dynamic Media Classic adaptive video presets, single video encoding presets, or customize your own encoding to control the quality and size of the video.

 See [Activate or deactivate adaptive video presets](/help/using/application-setup.md#activating-or-deactivating-adaptive-video-presets)